-- Physical barriers separating roads with travel in the same direction - Physical barriers separating a frontage road from other roads of a trafficway - Depressed, raised or flush areas between roads with travel in the same direction - Depressed, raised or flush areas between a frontage road and other roads of a trafficway
+- Physical barrier separating roads with travel in the same direction - Physical barrier separating a frontage road from other roads of a trafficway - Depressed, raised or flush area between roads with travel in the same direction - Depressed, raised or flush area between a frontage road and other roads of a trafficway

-- Shoulders, medians
+- Shoulder, median

-1) A depressed grassy separator of a freeway between the main travel lanes and a frontage road
+1.)
+A depressed grassy separator of a freeway between the main travel lanes and a frontage road

-2) A concrete separator between the express travel lanes and local travel lanes of a freeway
+2.)
+A concrete separator between the express travel lanes and local travel lanes of a freeway

-2.2.31 roadside: Roadside is the outermost part of the trafficway from the property line or other boundary in to the edge of the first road (see Figure 1).
+2.2.31 roadside: Roadside is the outermost part of the trafficway from the property line or other boundary in to the edge of the first road (See Figure 1).